mwsustuff/HuB/WhatisWhat.md

 *  SpringJEE------>SpringRMI,Hessan,Burlap,HttpInvoker,jms,ejb

 ________________________________________________________________________________________________________________________________
+### Distributed applications
+The programs which are designed to talk to other programs which may be running on same or physically seperated but connected via network machines as well.
+__javas APIs for distributed applications
+* Cobra
+* RMI
+* EJB
+* WebServices(SOAP and RESTful)

+###
 ### EJB

 EJB is an acronym for enterprise java bean.
 It is a specification provided by Sun Microsystems to develop secured, robust and scalable distributed applications.

 There are 3 types of enterprise bean in java.